 Scott Herring (he/him) is Professor of American Studies and Women’s, Gender, and Sexuality Studies at Yale University.
 His primary research focuses on the overlap between LGBTQ studies and American literary and cultural studies, with particular interest in critical rural/regional studies, critical age studies, and material culture studies.
-He is the author of The Hoarders: Material Deviance in Modern American Culture (University of Chicago Press, 2014); Another Country: Queer Anti-Urbanism (New York University Press, 2010), winner of a Lambda Literary Award; and Queering the Underworld: Slumming, Literature, and the Undoing of Lesbian and Gay History (University of Chicago Press, 2007).
-Columbia University Press will publish his next book, Aging American Moderns, in 2023.
+He is the author of Aging Moderns: Art, Literature, and the Experiment of Later Life (Columbia University Press, 2022); The Hoarders: Material Deviance in Modern American Culture (University of Chicago Press, 2014); Another Country: Queer Anti-Urbanism (New York University Press, 2010), winner of a Lambda Literary Award; and Queering the Underworld: Slumming, Literature, and the Undoing of Lesbian and Gay History (University of Chicago Press, 2007).

 He is also co-editor, with Lee Wallace, of Long Term: Essays on Queer Commitment (Duke University Press, 2021) and editor of The Cambridge Companion to American Gay and Lesbian Literature (2015; Choice Outstanding Academic Title) as well as a scholarly edition of Autobiography of an Androgyne (Rutgers University Press, 2008).
 This editorial work complements curation of special issues and sections of GLQ and Modern Fiction Studies; service on editorial boards including Journal of Modern Literature, PMLA, Genders, Soundings, Modern Fiction Studies, and Modernism/modernity; and a book series, Abnormativities: Queer/Gender/Embodiment, launched for Ohio State University Press in 2016.